micmejia/bible-dump/NKJV/Jeremiah/Jer 7.md

 Will you steal, murder, commit adultery, swear falsely, burn incense to Baal, and walk after other gods whom you do not know,

 ###### 10
-and _then_ come and stand before Me in this house which is called by My name, and say, 'We are delivered to do all these abominations'?
+and then come and stand before Me in this house which is called by My name, and say, 'We are delivered to do all these abominations'?

 ###### 11
 Has this house, which is called by My name, become a den of thieves in your eyes?
-Behold, I, even I, have seen _it,_" says the Lord.
+Behold, I, even I, have seen it," says the Lord.

 ###### 12
-"But go now to My place which _was_ in Shiloh, where I set My name at the first, and see what I did to it because of the wickedness of My people Israel.
+"But go now to My place which was in Shiloh, where I set My name at the first, and see what I did to it because of the wickedness of My people Israel.

 ###### 13
 And now, because you have done all these works," says the Lord, "and I spoke to you, rising up early and speaking, but you did not hear, and I called you, but you did not answer,